Japan Has a Cool New Spin on the Seafood Rice Bowl

 Speaking of visual effect, let’s look at the various “seafood parfaits” available on the menu:

 Sea bream rice bowl with sea urchin sauce:

 This is a luxurious combination of sea bream direct from the Toyosu Fish Market.
 It also features a rich sauce made with sea urchin roe.
 Salmon roe and seaweed beads create an interesting texture and add a festive touch.

 Photo: PR Times

-The melt-in-your mouth texture of salmon sashimi blends harmoniously with the avocado sauce accented with wasabi and mayonnaise.
+The melt-in-your mouth texture of salmon sashimi blends with the avocado sauce, topped with wasabi and mayonnaise.
 Drizzled with sweet soy sauce from Kyushu, the flavors intensify.
-A delight for your eyes and your taste buds.
+A delight for both eyes and taste buds.

 Tuna sashimi parfait:

-A Namahonmaguro trio of red, medium fatty and fatty cuts join sea urchin and salmon roe in this opulent seafood bowl.
+A Namahonmaguro trio of red, medium fatty and fatty cuts join sea urchin and salmon roe in this opulent seafood rice bowl.
 Namahonmaguro refers to tuna shipped fresh from the docks without ever being frozen.
 80% of all tuna on the market is frozen, leaving only 20% nama.
-Compared with frozen tuna, nama has a much more pronounced taste for each part of the fish, so you’ll be able to enjoy the three distinctive textures and tastes in this dish.
+Compared with frozen tuna, nama has a much more pronounced taste for each part of the fish.
+This way, the three distinctive textures and tastes in this dish are on display.

 Source Ben Grape – Japan Today

 Make sure to read all our blog posts and let’s always strive to keep it social…